reddoma742/DTQEM-v12.2-Time-Sovereignty-Model-of-Quantum-Entanglement/WHITE_PAPER_EN.md

 ## 7. Conclusion

 DTQEM v12.2 is a **numerically exact, open‑source** simulation of two‑qubit entanglement that combines rigorous Lindblad dynamics with an intuitive **Time‑Sovereignty** interpretation.
-It passes all physical benchmarks, makes a unique testable prediction, and comes with a complete GUI.
-The model is ready for use in education, research, and as a foundation for extensions (non‑Markovian noise, gravity, multi‑qubits).
+It passes all physical benchmarks and respects complementarity.
+The claim of a universal prediction \(V = D = 1/\sqrt{2}\) has been retracted; the model only guarantees \(V^2 + D^2 \le 1\).
+Under fine‑tuned conditions one may observe approximate equality, but this is a numerical feature, not a theoretical postulate.
+The code, documentation, and DOI are ready for use in education and research.

 ---